DarylHowe/Mora/README.md

 # Mora
-A Java turn based game which is played within the console.
+Mora is a Java turn based game based on luck, where the player plays against the computer to score points.